 \subsection{Results and Discussions}

 We first present quantitative comparison results of RefSR techniques on Vimeo90K and VisDrone datasets.
-The performance of HSTR-Net is compared against other state-of-the-art RefSR methods.
+We employ state-of-the-art RefSR methods to compare against HSTR-Net.
 VFI results are also provided for reference.
-In Table \ref{tab:septuplet_table}, for the septuplet dataset, all RefSR models except~\citep{zheng2018crossnet} are evaluated on Vimeo90K benchmark.
+In Table \ref{tab:septuplet_table}, measurements regarding RefSR models are collected from septuplet dataset of our benchmark except~\citep{zheng2018crossnet}.
 The result for CrossNet~\citep{zheng2018crossnet} is taken from \citep{cheng2020dual}.
 VFI methods~\citep{luo2022bi, li2022enhanced} provide PSNR/SSIM results on their respective papers; ~\citep{huang2022rife} is re-evaluated on the benchmark.
-In Table \ref{tab:triplet_table}, for the triplet dataset, the results of the tested methods are taken from their respective papers whenever they are available; otherwise the trained models are tested on the Vimeo90K triplet benchmark.
+In Table \ref{tab:triplet_table}, for the triplet dataset, the results of the tested methods are taken from their respective papers if they are available; otherwise the trained models are tested on the Vimeo90K triplet benchmark.
 In Table \ref{tab:VisDrone_table}, available RefSR models are compared on the VisDrone test set.
-No fine-tuning is applied to the trained models, in order to assess the generalizability of the models to an aerial video dataset.
+To accurately assess the generalizability of each model to an aerial video dataset, we perform the simulations without any fine-tuning.
 In the tables, the best RefSR method is highlighted in bold, and the second best result is highlighted in red.

 As seen from Tables \ref{tab:septuplet_table} and \ref{tab:triplet_table}, HSTR-Net generates superior results when compared to state-of-the-art RefSR and VFI methods.
 HSTR-Net achieves $0.28$ dB and $0.09$ dB enhancement in PSNR metric with respect to second best RefSR result (i.e. AWNet) for septuplet and triplet datasets respectively, while reducing execution time by 47\% for Vimeo90K video resolution.
 Despite only using an $HR$ and an $LR$ frame, HSTR-Net surpasses models involving multi-frame setup such as~\citep{luo2022bi, li2022enhanced} as well as VFI models that use 2 $HR$ frames, since HSTR-Net's unique patch-matching module efficiently and accurately transfer high-frequency textures, which are obtained from $REF$ to $LR$ frame.
 Our unique patch-matching mechanism successfully contributes to the HSTR-Net, since it is designed specifically to capture local patch similarities between frames rather than global pixel or patch matching as in previous RefSR methodologies.
 Since adjacent patches are spatially similar for neighboring frames, the method provides accurate matching results at low complexity.
 Additionally, coupling motion estimation/compensation with the patch-matching method increases the model's robustness and accuracy by capturing dynamic movements between adjacent frames.